brodieaustin/poisoned-well-novel/poisoned-well.md

 The caravan finally cleared the flatlands.
 The party stopped for a day to rest and replenish their supplies at a small market town that existed on the precipice of the waste.
 From there, the woman made for the coast, veering west as the did so.

-Manan was never able to ride in the open, so she didnt' see much of the scenery they passed. but the land was gentle and rolling now.
-Sometimes they travelled through woods, but mostly in the open air.
+Manan was never able to ride in the open, so she didn't' see much of the scenery they passed. but the land was gentle and rolling now.
+Sometimes they traveled through woods, but mostly in the open air.
 She didn't see the other women assembled in a group.
 No one looked in on her besides the woman who tended to her.

 "Whose wagon is this?"